rudhaykumar/Myfirstgitrepodemo/OfferWallet_Extractor/Offer_Extractor_NFR_V0.1.md

       - ### Peak Volumetric
       - ##### New Offers
-         - No of New Offers per Hour: N/A
+         - No of New Offers per Hour: 36 / Hour
-         - No of New Offers per day : N/A
+         - No of New Offers per day : 150/ Day

        - ##### Update Offers
          - No of New Offers per Hour: 100 / Hour